Inspire your students with something different this year!

 Ages 8–14 / Grades 3–8

 Summer 1947.
-16 million people are on the move between India and newly founded Pakistan.
+Sixteen million people are on the move between India and newly formed Pakistan.
 Amid the upheaval, young Pali’s fingers slip from his father’s hand and his destiny changes forever.
-Taken in by a Muslim family, he is given a new name, a new faith and a new life.
+Taken in by a Muslim family, he is given a new name, a new faith, and a new life.
 But when his real father returns to claim him, Pali must decide who he is.

 Presented in English

 Co-produced By Quest Theatre & Making Treaty 7 Cultural Society

 May 22–25 / 10am & 12:30pm / 60 minutes

 Ages 5–11 / Grades K–6

 Alana, who is First Nations, and Maya, who is of colonial descent, know little about each other’s cultures.
 A wise Trickster wonders if they can still be friends.
 Through song, creative movement and puppetry, this inspiring production embraces Truth and Reconciliation and forges relationships across cultures – all while educating and entertaining.

 Presented in English with dialogue in Blackfoot, Stoney and T’su Tina